LSA Global Experience Scholarships for CGIS Programs

 - Students who are seniors will not be considered for LSA scholarships if their graduation date is prior to or during their travel.
 Students graduation date must be after the completion of their travel program, no exceptions.
 Seniors have the option to change their graduation date in order to be eligible.

 Students should apply for the LSA Global Experience Scholarship at the same time they apply to their program through the Center for Global and Intercultural Study (CGIS) using the M-Compass application tool.
 Applicants should take into account:

-- There is a separate application for each CGIS program area (MGAP, GIEU, GCC and Language).
+- There is a separate application for each CGIS program area (GIEU, GCC and CGIS).
 Please make sure you submit an application for the scholarship that corresponds with the CGIS program you have applied for.